Rose Bubble Tea

 - Loose tea and tea sachets contain better quality tea than tea bags but since this drink is made with sugar and milk, you don’t need to use the more expensive teas.
 The subtle differences you find with high quality tea will be lost in the drink.

-- When tapioca balls are still very warm, but not burning hot, they have the perfect consistency.
-Use warm tapioca balls for a soft and chewy boba.
+- When tapioca balls are still very warm, but not burning hot, they have the perfect soft and chewy consistency.

 - Tapioca balls will harden as they cool so it’s best to make them right before you want to make the drink.

-- The black tea and dried rose buds can be steeped ahead of time and kept in the refrigerator for 3-4 days.
-Don’t add the sugar until you’re ready to make the drink.
+- The black tea and dried rose buds can be steeped ahead of time and kept in the refrigerator for 4 days.
+Don’t add the sugar or milk until you’re ready to make the drink.

 - Bubble tea is always served with a wide straw.
 This allows you to sip the tea with a few tapioca balls at the same time.
 Make sure to chew the tapioca balls instead of swallowing them whole.